woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 There is no substitution for this step.
 Fully understanding the details of the import process will save you time by avoiding mistakes that may become serious issues in the future.

+## Installation

+[Download the latest zip of the plugin using this link](https://github.com/woocommerce/woocommerce-subscriptions-importer-exporter/archive/refs/heads/master.zip).
+Install the zip as a WordPress plugin using the plugin uploader.

 ## Importer Usage Guide

 To import your subscriptions to WooCommerce via CSV, you need to: